arunbinary/perl-Quant-Framework/README.md

 `dbh` is a handle to the database.
 You can pass a db handler or a sub-routine which will return handle.

-If `inverted` argument is set, all tick values of this module will be inverted (1/x instead of x).
-This is useful when you have quotes for EURUSD but want to read values for USDEUR.
+If `inverted` argument is set, all tick values returned from this module will be inverted (`1/x` instead of `x`).
+This is useful when you have quotes for `EURUSD` but want to read values for `USDEUR`.

 This module contains some utility methods, most important of which are, `tick_at` and `ohlc_start_end`.